-Make-ahead instructions: You can make this mustard potato salad ahead of time.
+- Make-ahead instructions You can make this mustard potato salad ahead of time.
 Dress the potatoes with the vinaigrette but hold the onions, herbs and capers until later.
 Refrigerate up to 8 hours.
 Before serving, add the onions, herbs and capers and toss.

 - Leftovers can be stored in the fridge covered for 2 to 3 days or so.